workflowr/workflowr/README.md

 devtools::install_github("jdblischak/workflowr", build_vignettes = TRUE)
 ```

-If you are already writing R code to analyze data, and know the basics of Git
+If you are already writing R code to analyze data, and know the basics
-and GitHub, you can start taking advantage of workflowr immediately.
-In a matter
+of Git and GitHub, you can start taking advantage of workflowr
-of minutes, you can create a research website like [this][demo01] (see this
+immediately.
+In a matter of minutes, you can create a research website
-[analysis of the Divvy bike share system in Chicago][divvy] for a more complete
+like [this][demo01].
+See also the [Divvy data exploration project][divvy]
-example of a workflowr project).
+for a more elaborate example of a workflowr project.

 If you find any problems, or would like to suggest new features,
 please open an [Issue][issues].